sitodav/HaarTransform_GPUProgramming/README.md

 My implementation of 2D Haar Transform (Wavelet Haar) on images, using parallelism on GPU.§

-Description in the DavideSito_HaarGPU.pdf
+Description in the DavideSito_HaarGPU.pdf.§
-Code in  /source
+Code in  /source.§